- What is Soldier and Family Readiness?

 -

-Look for complete information on volunteer registration, VMIS, volunteer awards, etc. on the Volunteer webpage HERE
+For more information on volunteer registration, VMIS, and awards, visit the Army Volunteer Corps webpage.

 - Sample SFRG Volunteer Roster